skiss10/ably-multiplayer-chatgpt/README.md

 ![The UI of the chat app we'll build.
 It is a window with speech bubbles for text.](https://cdn.glitch.com/0cb30add-c9ef-4c00-983c-e12deb0d4080%2Fchatapp.png?v=1612279601157)
 *The UI of the app we'll build with this walkthrough*

 We'll build a realtime chat app that runs in the browser.
 It will be built upon the Next.js [create-next-app](https://nextjs.org/docs/api-reference/create-next-app) template, it will contain a React component which will use Ably to send and receive messages.
 We'll also write a Next.js serverless function which will be used to connect to Ably.
+Further, users of the chat application will be able to query ChatGPT and prompt it to share responses in the group chat.

 ## Dependencies